nais/doc/addons/redis.md

 ### Naisd

-In the [NAIS manifest][1], the following configuration can be added to enable Redis:
+In the [NAIS manifest], the following configuration can be added to enable Redis:

 Minimal version: